 The 1998 General Ordinance permits the City to enter into a Qualified Swap or Exchange Agreement with respect to a series of bonds or a portion thereof.
-Payments, other than termination payments, due to the issuer of a Qualified Swap related to Senior 1998 Ordinance Bonds are payable on a parity with debt service on Senior 1998 Ordinance Bonds, except that the Qualified Swap Provider shall have no right or claim at any time to amounts on deposit in the 1998 Ordinance Sinking Fund or the 1998 Ordinance Sinking Fund Reserve.
+The Ninth Supplemental Ordinance authorizes Qualified Swap and Exchange Agreements with respect to the Bonds.
+Payments, other than termination payments, due to the issuer of a Qualified Swap related to Senior 1998 Ordinance Bonds are payable on a parity with debt service on Senior 1998 Ordinance Bonds, except that the Qualified Swap shall have no right or claim at any time to amounts on deposit in the 1998 Ordinance Sinking Fund or the 1998 Ordinance Sinking Fund Reserve.
+On January 20, 2006, the City entered into the Swap Agreement in connection with the Sixth Series Bonds.
+Upon original issuance of the Bonds, a portion of the Swap Agreement will be terminated and a portion of the Swap Agreement will remain outstanding with \$50,260,000 notional amount related to the Eighth Series D Bonds and \$50,260,000 notional amount related to the Eighth Series E Bonds.
+See "INTRODUCTION - Interest Rate Swap Agreement" herein.
+There are currently no other Qualified Swaps or Exchange Agreements to which the City is a party under the 1998 General Ordinance.